klahrich/chiefhustler/content/diary/49-thoughts-on-mako-mining.md

 The cashflow run rate _should_ approximately double by the end of next year thanks to an expansion in Las Conchitas.
 The expansion program is planned to cost a bit less than $20M (I rounded up).

 Annualized, that should bring us to a round $80M/year of run rate EBITDA.
 Current market cap is ~$220M.
-The 2021 annual statements show net debt around $20M or so but it's less now as they've been reapying it aggressively in 2022Q1.
+The 2021 annual statements show net debt around $20M or so but it's less now as they've been repaying it aggressively in 2022Q1.

 I mentioned that Akiba was shareholder friendly.
 At the current cashflow levels, there will be no dilution.
 Debt will repaid.
 After that, shares will be repurchased.
 After that, a dividend will be considered (a few years from now).